cybercat5436/Programming_Basics/Subsystems.md

 # Subsystems
 Robot functions are broken into subsystems.
+Each subsystem represents a distinct robot mechanism.
 Subsystems vary based on the game objectives, but they typically include:
 - Chassis
 - Intake
 - Climber